-Making matters worse, many labels didn’t specify what exactly was inside, and there were lots of dubious claims — especially on the bottles of patent medicines.
+Making matters worse, many labels didn’t even specify what exactly was inside, and there were lots of dubious claims — especially on the bottles of patent medicines.

 For starters, look at Taylor’s Oil of Life below — said to be good for humans, horses and cattle, and to cure everything from whooping cough to hemorrhoids (in people), and flesh wounds and distemper (in animals).

 Regulation of these substances was lax to nonexistent.
 No prescription was required; one could simply walk into a pharmacy apothecary or drugstore and purchase what today would be considered controlled substances.
 The role of these establishments in making narcotics readily available for casual use was unquestioned, reflecting a vastly different societal perspective on drugs.